Area of Interest Selection#

 Note

-In the first dropdown menu, you will be able to select a Country (administrative layer 0) from the country list and optionally, you can select a province (administrative level 1) within the country selected.
-The dropdown list is updated on the fly with the 1st administrative level boundaries according to the country selection.
+In the first dropdown menu, you will be able to select a country (Administrative layer 0) from the country list.
+Optionally, you can select a province (Administrative level 1) within the country selected.
+The dropdown list is updated on the fly with the first administrative level boundaries being based on the country selection.
 If nothing is selected, the whole country will be considered.

-A buffer can be applied to the AOI boundaries, define its size using the provided slider (in km).
-It is by default set to 0, i.e. disabled.
+A buffer can be applied to AOI boundaries by defining its size (km) using the provided slider.
+By default, it is set to 0 and is therefore disabled.

 Note

-The area of interest and preview will take longer to show up when buffering is enabled.
+The AOI and preview will take longer to display when buffering is enabled.

 EE table#

-In the first dropdown, provide a completely qualified GEE asset name (e.g. projects/gtfp-fao/assets/aoi_ecowas).
+In the first dropdown list, provide a completely qualified GEE asset name (e.g. projects/gtfp-fao/assets/aoi_ecowas).

 Make sure you have access to this asset.
-If that is not the case, ask the owner of the source to modify the sharing permission, otherwise, you won’t be able to use the dataset.
+If you do not have access, ask the owner of the source to modify sharing permissions; otherwise, you won’t be able to use the dataset.

-• Select include all and the whole geometries associated with the features will be used as an AOI.
+• Select Include all and all geometries associated with the features will be used as an AOI.

-A buffer can be applied on these boundaries, define its size using the provided slider (in km).
-It is by default set to 0, i.e. disabled.
+A buffer can be applied to these boundaries by defining its size (km) using the provided slider.
+By default, it is set to 0 and is therefore disabled.

 Note

-The area of interest and the preview will take longer to show up when buffering is enabled.
+The AOI and the preview will take longer to display when buffering is enabled.

 Draw polygon#